arishsatheesan/Xoodoo-NC/README.md

 # Xoodoo-NC
-A minimalistic version of the Xoodoo-NC verilog code is provided here
+A minimalistic version of the Xoodoo-NC in Python and Verilog.